AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 *3rd-level Path of the Brute feature*
 </br>
 Your body is a deadly weapon.
-Your unarmed strikes deal bludgeoning damage equal to one roll of your Exploit Die.
+Your Unarmed Strikes deal Bludgeoning damage equal to one roll of your Exploit Die.

-In addition, whenever you take the Attack action while you are Raging and you make only unarmed strikes, grapples, or shove attacks, you can make one additional unarmed strike, grapple, or shove attack as a bonus action on that turn.
+In addition, whenever you take the Attack Action while you are Raging and you make only Unarmed Strikes, grapples, or shove attacks, you can make one additional unarmed strike, grapple, or shove attack as a Bonus Action on that turn.

 #### Brutal Strikes

 *6th-level Path of the Brute feature*
 </br>
-While Raging, your unarmed strikes count as magical for the purposes of overcoming resistance to nonmagical attacks.
+While Raging, your Unarmed Strikes count as magical for the purposes of overcoming resistance to nonmagical attacks.

 Also, when you hit a creature with an unarmed strike, you can use concussive blow without expending an Exploit Die.

-You can use concussive blow in this way a number of times equal to your Constitution modifier (minimum of once), and you regain all expended uses when you finish a long rest.
+You can use concussive blow in this way a number of times equal to your Constitution modifier (minimum of once), and you regain all expended uses when you finish a Long Rest.

 #### Iron Grip

 *10th-level Path of the Brute feature*
 </br>
 Once you have a hold of something it is nearly impossible for it to escape.
-While you are Raging, you can grapple creatures up to two sizes larger than you, and your walking speed is no longer halved when you are dragging a grappled creature.
+While you are Raging, you can grapple creatures up to two sizes larger than you, and your speed is no longer halved when you are dragging a grappled creature.

-You also gain a climb speed equal to your walking speed.
+You also gain a climb speed equal to your speed.

 #### Brutish Determination

 *14th-level Path of the Brute feature*
 </br>
 You can shrug off physical blows that would devastate lesser warriors.
-When you make a Strength, Dexterity, Constitution, or death saving throw, you roll a d4 and add it to your roll.
+When you make a Strength, Dexterity, Constitution, or Death Saving Throw, you roll a d4 and add it to your roll.

-Should you roll a 20 or higher on a death saving throw, you instantly regain consciousness and stand up with 1 hit point.
+Should you roll a 20 or higher on a Death Saving Throw, you instantly regain consciousness and stand up with 1 hit point.

 {{pageNumber,auto}}
 {{footnote PART 2 | CHARACTER OPTIONS}}